willhowes/makers_portfolio_and_notes/week_3.md

 ### 3. Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)

 ### 4. Explain the MVC pattern

+## Daily Goals

+1. Watch the what to test and what note to test video: https://www.youtube.com/watch?v=URSWYvyc42M

+## Takeaways/Notes